cncf/foundation/webinar-guidelines.md

 * CNCF Ambassador webinars will have "Ambassador webinar" preceeding their webinar title.
 * CNCF SIG webinars will have "SIG webinar" preceeding their webinar title.

+## Webinar type definitions ##

+Project webinar: A webinar on a graduated or incubating project.
+This is presented by or on behalf of the project.
+If presented by a member about a project, this webinar is classified as a Project webinar.
+An example is a Harbor webinar presented by the VMware team.
+The webinar is classified as a Project webinar.

+Member webinar: A webinar presented by a member.
+The webinar must comply with the webinar guidelines.
+A member can present about any open source project, including a CNCF Sandbox project.
+If a CNCF member presentes solely about a CNCF graduated or incubating project and on behalf of the project, it is classified as a Project webinar.
+If the webinar contains information about a CNCF graduated or incubating project and includes information on how to do something with that project, it is classified as a Member webinar.

+Special Interest Group (SIG) webinar: A webinar presented by a SIG team member(s) is classified as a SIG webinar.
+If a CNCF member presents a webinar on behalf of the SIG, it is classified as a SIG webinar.
+If a member presentes a webinar about a SIG, it is classified as a Member webinar.

+Ambassador webinar: This is a webianar presented by one of the CNCF Ambassadors.

 ## Webinar content guidelines ##

 * The simplest guideline is that webinar topics should be comparable to what would be accepted in a KubeCon + CloudNativeCon talk.